Mike Mastovich: 'Exciting time': Johnstown Red Wings, despite losing record in their only season, hold special place in city's hockey lore - Yahoo Sports

 Mike Mastovich: 'Exciting time': Johnstown Red Wings, despite losing record in their only season, hold special place in city's hockey lore

 Feb.
-1—A 19-year-old hometown kid, Jeff Mastervich never played a minute in goal for the Johnstown Red Wings at Cambria County War Memorial Arena.
+2—A 19-year-old hometown kid, Jeff Mastervich never played a minute in goal for the Johnstown Red Wings at Cambria County War Memorial Arena.

 But Mastervich's unexpected call to serve as emergency backup netminder late in the 1979-80 Eastern Hockey League season provided him an experience — and memory — he still cherishes more than four decades later.